This page focusses specifically on Company Registration, Shelf Companies, COID Registration, UIF and Import and Export Licenses.

 1. You need a valid South African ID number or a valid passport.
 Please note that if you are a South African citizen that we do not require any documentation from you – we only need your ID number.

 If you’re not a South African, you can use your valid passport.

 2. You need a South African address.

-Your adress in South Africa can be your personal adress or your business adress,
+Your address in South Africa can be your personal adress or your business address,

 3. You need to be 18 or older than 18 in order to register a company in South Africa.

 You need at least one person to register a company in South Africa, because you need at least one director.
 A Pty Company has 1 – 20 directors.

 We register most new Companies with the CIPC in 1 working day.
 Please verify with your consultant.